Signed in as:

 Thank you for visiting our FAQ to find out more about our practice.
 Researching your potential therapist is an excellent first step to determine whether you will have a good fit.
 Feel free to send an email to the owner Asha Gray LPC at asha@ashagraylpc.com if you have further questions.

 When booking a session you will be asked for a credit card or HSA/FSA card to put on your account to cover session fees.
-This will be used to charge for patient portion's identified by insurance or sessions fee's if out of network.
+This will be used to charge for patient portion's identified by insurance, sessions fees if out of network, and missed session fees.
+If you are meeting a therapist in person you can also choose to pay by check or cash.
+In these cases a card will still be kept on file for missed or late cancelled session fees.

 This can be updated at anytime by using the patient portal or completing a new payment agreement.
 If you do not have a payment method to put on file, please contact owner, Asha Gray LPC, so another arrangement can be made.

 It means when you come into a session with us, we will not judge you based on how you look, what you are into, who you are into or how your brain works.
 Seems basic right?
 But, as we all know, not every therapist is created equal, and some harbor internal biases against what they consider non-normative.
 You’ll have no issue with that here.
 We believe if you are engaging in a behavior that fulfills you and does not cause you or anyone else non-consensual harm, then you should continue to do so.
-However, if you are having difficulties navigating this allistic/neurotypical world, are feeling negatively about a desire, activity or behavior you’re engaging in, or how others engage with our perceive you, then we can assist you determine what the best course of action is for you and support you along the way.
+However, if you are having difficulties navigating this allistic/neurotypical world, are feeling negatively about a desire, activity or behavior you’re engaging in, or how others engage with our perceive you, then we can provide assistance with determining the best course of action for you and support you along the way.

-Yes, Asha Gray LPC, Rachael Stern MSW and Alexis Logan MSW, can provide non-religious, sex positive, neurodivergent affirming, premarital counseling.
+Yes, Asha Gray LPC and Alexis Logan LCSW, can provide non-religious, sex positive, neuroaffirming, and neurodiffering premarital counseling.
 Our practice also provides relationship counseling for individuals, couples, partnerships of more than 2, and marriage counseling.
 These services are not covered by insurance.
+Please see more about that here.

 Telehealth services have become much more popular and common since 2020.
 But there's still a lot of confusion about how it works.
 Telehealth means you can receive your therapy services via video on your phone, tablet or computer via an internet connection.
 We provide telehealth services via a HIPAA compliant platform.
 To receive telehealth services you must be located in your therapists state of licensure at the time of the service.
 For example, that means if your clinician is licensed in Washington DC you must be located in DC at the time of your services.